How to Train a Dog Not to Chase Cats: Resolving Common Animal Disputes

 Final thoughts on how to stop a dog from chasing a cat

 And there you have it.
 Hopefully, you now know how to stop a dog from chasing a cat without having to pressure either of the species.
-Over time, the dog will learn how to keep its impulses under control, while the cat will stay safe.
+Over time, the dog will learn to control its impulses, while the cat will stay safe.

-Of course, it does seem a bit unfair to have to teach the dog how to curb its impulses.
-However, teaching a cat anything will prove to be quite tricky, especially if the feline is independent.
-What’s more, dogs are more prone to chasing than cats — you won’t often see a feline going after a dog.
-So, just stay persistent and give lots of rewards.
-It’s crucial for the dog to realize that rewards are better than chasing another ball of fur!
+Furthermore, dogs are more prone to chasing than cats — you won’t often see a feline going after a dog.
+So, stay persistent and give lots of rewards.
+The dog must realize that tips are better than chasing another fur ball!